 However, there are still certain things you can avoid or plan for as you go about the holidays that will help you protect against depression developing or getting worse.
-If you’re feeling overwhelmed for an extended period, for instance, or if you’re putting the pressure of perfectionism on yourself, then those states of mind can create or heighten depression.
+If you’re feeling overwhelmed for an extended period, for instance, feeling anxious, or if you’re putting the pressure of perfectionism on yourself, then those states of mind can create or heighten depression.

 Reach out instead of turning in.

 When you’re depressed, it can feel impossible to go out or spend time with anyone.
 That would require a level of energy you don’t have.
 If you think this way, it’s essential not to be too hard on yourself and allow yourself times when you won’t push it.
 But it’s equally important not to let yourself stay comfortably home alone all the time.
 When you do, you become more vulnerable to self-hating thoughts.
 You also might find yourself dipping into unhealthy habits, like relying on alcohol or substances to get you through dark thoughts.
 This is a dangerous road to go down, as such substances will quickly lead to even more feelings of guilt and self-hatred.
 So it’s essential to push yourself to see people at least occasionally so that you’re reminded of the people you have who care about you.